Treefrog/Handbook/Manual/drugsandalcohol.md

 # Alcohol

 > Feel free to drink.
-Don't drink and work.
-Don't drink and drive.
+Do not drink and work.
+Do not drink and drive.

-Treefrog is concerned with the safety of its Frogs under the influence of drugs or alcohol while on the job which poses serious safety and health risks to themselves and others.
+Treefrog is concerned with the safety of its Frogs under the influence of drugs or alcohol while on the job because being under the influence poses serious safety and health risks to themselves and others.
 In addition to affecting job performance, it could also affect Treefrog's excellent and professional reputation.
-Therefore, it is Treefrog’s policy that the use, sale, or possession, and/or being under the influence of drugs and/or alcohol during working hours is strictly prohibited.
+Therefore, it is Treefrog’s policy that the use, sale, possession, and/or being under the influence of drugs and/or alcohol during working hours is strictly prohibited.
 Failure to adhere to this policy will result in disciplinary action up to and including termination of employment.

 ### Drinking and Driving

 Under no circumstances!
-Seriously people, don't.
+Seriously people, do not do it.

 If you have a beer while at Treefrog and you intend to drive home, we will arrange for you to be taken home by another sober Frog or an Uber.
-Walk, bus, train, or otherwise crawl your way home but never drive.
-If you aren't sure, don't question it.
-We'll find you a way home.
+Walk, bus, train, or otherwise crawl your way home, but never drive.
+If you are not sure, do not question it.
+We will find you a way home.

 You may, if absolutely necessary, sleep off your hangover in the sleep room at Treefrog to prevent you from driving.
 However, you may not, under any cirsumstances, bring non-Frogs into the office during this period.